LoginRadius/docs/content/tutorial/angular/index.md

   })
   export class AppRoutingModule { }
   ```

-- From there we can proceed to implementing the Login component view and logic.
-Navigate to `src\app\login\login.component.html` and update the content as follows:
+  > From here, we can proceed to implement the Login component view and logic.

+- Navigate to `src\app\login\login.component.html` and update the content as follows:

   ```HTML
   <style>